mcleodben/mcleodben/README.md

 Anonymouse location based social media platform.
 Apparently this name is "very Boomer" and I should change it. :( Also anonyverse.com is taken and for sale for £15,000.

 Laravel, React, Three.js Tailwind.css

+You can spin the planet around and click anywhere to view posts around that area.
 ![Planet](images/planet.png)
 ![Feed](images/feed.png)